-Salaries and benefit expenses were slightly lower than budgeted for the first half of the year, due primarily to a position vacancy in Plant Operations.
-This position remains vacant at the end of 2018, with two additional vacancies in Collections.
-Services and supplies spending was lower than budget for the first half of the year.
+Salaries and benefit expenses were lower than budgeted for the first three quarters of the year, due primarily to a position vacancy in Plant Operations, two vacancies in the Collection System, and lower than budgeted health care insurance premiums.
+By the end of the fiscal year, salary savings is expected to be approximately \$0.5 million.